natiHaberman/TripShare/README.md

 -Improve security.

--Modify the application to adress date of ride departure instead of only time.
+-Modify the application to address date of ride departure instead of only time